 a.)
 The stimulus is within the maximal threshold of the adaptive system, and;

 b.)
 The stimulus is on average greater than recent historical stimuli.

-To put it simply, presenting an overload is creating a more difficult workout through any method (exercise, rep, set, session, total volume, total intramuscular tension, %1RM, etc) in order to take the body out of homeostasis and force it to adapt and change.
+To put it simply, presenting an overload is creating a more difficult workout through any method (exercise, rep, set, session, total volume, total intramuscular tension, % 1-Rep Max [1RM], etc.) in order to take the body out of homeostasis and force it to adapt and change.

-As an easy example of overload, if you had a 1RM 100% at 400lbs in the squat and today you hit a 405lbs squat, you have created an overload stimulus for your body to adapt and positively respond to acquiring new strength levels.
+As an easy example of overload, if you had a 1RM of 400lbs in the squat and today you hit a 405lbs squat, you have created an overload stimulus for your body to adapt and positively respond to acquiring new strength levels.

-If you haven’t nailed down those two principals yet (the terminology can get very nit-picky and overwhelming sometimes on the first read) feel free to head back and go through it once more, it’s important to understand before moving on here and your fundamental understanding of those principals will give you a solid advantage in viewing any future program design.
+If you haven’t nailed down those two principles yet (the terminology can get very nit-picky and overwhelming sometimes on the first read, and that’s even with me trying to make it simpler than it is taught in textbooks) feel free to head back and go through it once more, it’s important to understand before moving on from here and your fundamental understanding of those principles will give you a solid advantage in viewing any future program design.

-Why Unstable Surface Training Violates the Principal of Specificity
+Why Unstable Surface Training Violates the Principle of Specificity

 This is a question I have asked myself since the beginning of the unstable surface training craze.